Helvetica: Helvetica Now (2019)

+Helvetica Now Variable (2022)

+Helvetica Now was also released as a variable font, which has two styles (Regular and Italic) and three adjustable axes (weight, width, and optical size).
+Supported weight ranges include hairline to extra black, optical sizes include four point to infinity, widths include compressed and condensed.

 Helvetica clones

-Derivative designs based on Helvetica were rapidly developed, taking advantage of the lack of copyright protection in the phototypesetting font market of the 1960s onward.
+Derivative designs based on Helvetica were rapidly developed, taking advantage of the lack of copyright protection in the phototypesetting typeface market of the 1960s onward.
 Some of these were straight clones, simply intended to be direct substitutes.
 Many of these are almost indistinguishable from Helvetica, while some add subtle differences.

 Substitute Helvetica designs that have survived into or originated during the digital period have included Monotype's Arial, Compugraphic's CG Triumvirate, ParaType's Pragmatica, Bitstream's Swiss 721, URW++'s Nimbus Sans and Scangraphic's Europa Grotesk.
 Berthold itself responded to Helvetica's popularity with Akzidenz-Grotesk Buch, effectively a Helvetica clone.
 Besides Helvetica imitations, Helvetica was available in custom derivatives with unusual special-order characters for many years, notably a straight-legged 'R' and round-topped 'A'.
 CNN uses a custom derivative, "CNN Sans", which has a '1' with a base and larger x-height.

 Nimbus Sans

 URW (later URW++) under the leadership of Peter Karow produced a modification of Helvetica called Nimbus Sans.
 This is an extremely large font family with optical sizes spaced for different sizes of text and other variants such as stencil styles.
 Florian Hardwig has described its display-oriented styles, with tight spacing, as more reminiscent of Helvetica as used in the 1970s from cold type than any official Helvetica digitisation.